-Chapter 19: A Small Self-Powered Generator
+A Self-Powered Generator

-A free-energy developer working in South Africa where it is difficult to find electronic components, has very kindly shared the details of his compact self-powered generator so that you can build one if you choose to do so.
-Using a small inverter, the output of the prototype is 40 watts at mains voltage and frequency and the generator is a small table-top unit which is not difficult to build.
-The generator uses five small 12-volt 7 Amp-Hour lead-acid batteries like this:
+A free-energy developer who prefers to remain anonymous and who lives in South Africa, has very kindly shared the details of his compact self-powered generator so that you can build one if you choose to do so.
+Using a small inverter, the output of the prototype is 40 watts at mains voltage and frequency and the generator is a small table-top unit.
+The generator can be used in different configurations, and initially, here is one version which charges three 12-volt batteries as well as producing its continuous output.
+South Africa is a place where it is difficult to get many quite ordinary electronic components and so the developer recovers batteries and components from discarded equipment.
+The batteries are like this one: